-Microsoft Paint, commonly known as MS Paint, is one of the most classic and user-friendly applications that comes pre-installed with Windows.
-Whether you’re using Windows 10 or Windows 11, Paint allows you to create, edit, and enhance images easily without needing advanced photo editing software.
-It’s perfect for drawing simple graphics, adding text to pictures, cropping photos, or making quick annotations.
+Microsoft Paint, commonly known as MS Paint, is one of the most popular and easy-to-use image editing tools built into Windows.
+Whether you’re using Windows 10 or Windows 11, Paint provides a simple way to draw, color, edit, and annotate pictures without needing advanced graphic design skills.
+It’s a perfect tool for quick edits like cropping images, adding text, resizing photos, or creating basic artwork.

 What Is Microsoft Paint?